Darkpfeffer/Pokedex/README.md

 ## Pokédex (Project requirement at CareerFoundry)

-This is a Javascript app, where I use an external API to get 150 pokémons from the list.
+This is a Javascript app, where I use an external API to get 150 pokémons from the database.
 With this link you can go directly to the site: https://darkpfeffer.github.io/Pokedex/ .
 Or you can start 'index.html' if you have the files locally.

 ### How to use the site: